johndunne2019/Machine-Learning-and-Statistics-Project-2020/README.md

 This repository contains a server which should be run in a virtual environment.

-## Running a VM for the first time on your machine
+## Instructions to create and run a virtual environment for the first time on your machine

 #### The command to install a virtual environment on your machine for the first time is: